greenfield932/CarND-Kidnapped-Vehicle-Project/README.md

 * Update

 Update step performed with measurement data.
 On this step filter gets information about the observations of landmarks from the sensors.
 Each landmark observation has noisy coordinates of the observed map landmarks.
 Filter performs coordinate transformation for each observation, this is required since measurement of the sensor is performed in the car's coordinate system while landmakrs are in the map coordinate system.
-After landmarks selected from a map of landmarks according to particle's position and sensor range measurement.
+The landmarks are selected from the map according to particle's position and sensor range measurement.
 Now filter have 2 vectors of observable landmarks of the map and found observations from the sensors.
 Filter performs data association based on nearest neighbour algorithm.
 In other words filter search in 2 vectors to find pairs of nearest map landmark and observed landmark.
 Based on these data density probability is estimated for each pair using mulrivariate gaussian probability.
 Final weight of partical is defined as a multiplication of these density probabilities.